raredd/trainr/README.md

-Better practices for statistical comupting in r
+Better practices for statistical computing in r

 20 May 2015